 Here are some key pointers to better understand about the annual leaves in UAE:

-• Duration of Annual Leaves in UAE – According to Article 29 of UAE labour law every worker is eligible for annual leave of 30 days if they have completed 1 year of service.
-However, employees are entitled to two monthly annual leaves after completing six months in the company.
-If your company fires you before you’ve used your annual leave, you are entitled to a reimbursement of the remaining sum.
+• Duration of Annual Leave in UAE – According to Article 29 of UAE labour law every worker is eligible for annual leave in UAE of 30 days if they have completed 1 year of service.
+However, employees are given two monthly annual leaves after completing six months in the company.
+If your company fires you before you’ve used your annual leave, you are given a reimbursement of the remaining sum.

 • Flexibility to carry forward – If the organization or employer approves to carry the unused annual leaves to the next year then you can do so.
 If the employee accumulates his annual leaves over the next two years Article 29 states that you can encash them.